gitEricsson/REST-Countries-API/readme.md

 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode
-- A spinner functionality whilst fetching countries from API
+- See a spinner functionality whilst fetching countries from API
-- Responsive Web design
+- Interact with a Responsive Web design

 ### Screenshot